mikeschinkel/go-diffator/README.md

 ```

 ## Status
 In active use, but only addresses those data types that the author has needed to address his use-case.

-If you would like to use this and you find it generated a panic for an unimplemented type, [pull requests](https://github.com/mikeschinkel/go-diffator/compare) are accepted and appreciated.
+If you would like to use this and you find it generates a panic for an unimplemented type, [pull requests](https://github.com/mikeschinkel/go-diffator/compare) are accepted and appreciated.

 ## License
 Apache 2.0